Shaker Asad: Professional

-The New England Revolution of Major League Soccer (MLS) picked Asad in the third round (31st overall) in the 2000 MLS SuperDraft.
-He saw minimal time in 2000 as the Revs loaned him to the MLS Project-40 team.
-In 2001, Asad played in nineteen games before being traded on August 15, 2001, along with Johnny Torres, to the Miami Fusion in exchange for Leo Cullen.
-He played only one game with the Fusion, which folded at the end of the season.
+The New England Revolution of Major League Soccer (MLS) picked Asad in the third round (31st overall) in the 2000 MLS SuperDraft On February 4, 2000.
+He had a penalty saved in the 2000 U.S. Open Cup second round, en route to a 1-0 Revolution loss to the Mid Michigan Bucks.
+Asad made his MLS debut on June 21, 2000 in a 2-2 draw against the San Jose Earthquakes.
+In that match, he recorded his first professional assist, setting up Mauricio Wright's 91st-minute equalizing goal.
+Asad earned his first start on July 12, 2000 in a 4-1 loss to the Columbus Crew.
+Ultimately Asad saw minimal time in 2000, as the Revs loaned him to the MLS Project-40 team.

+In 2001, Asad played in nineteen MLS matches for the Revolution, scoring his first MLS goal (and recording an assist) on June 20, 2001, in the 88th minute of a 3-3 overtime draw against the Colorado Rapids in front of 31,211 at Foxboro Stadium.

+Asad had a successful 2001 U.S. Open Cup campaign, recording two goals and an assist in three matches played.
+Asad scored the opening goal of the Revolution's 7-1 victory over the Mid Michigan Bucks in the second round on June 27.
+He also scored the opening goal against the Charleston Battery in the tournament's third round on July 11.

+On August 15, 2001, Asad, along with Johnny Torres, to the Miami Fusion in exchange for Leo Cullen.
+He played only one game with the Fusion (8 total minutes), which folded at the end of the season.
 On January 11, 2002, the Revolution drafted Asad for a second time, this time in the third round (22nd overall) of the 2002 MLS dispersal draft.
 He played in only six games with the Revolution, which loaned him to the Charleston Battery of the USL First Division.
 In August 2002, he was injured while playing on loan to the Kansas City Wizards in an exhibition game with the Rochester Raging Rhinos.
-The Revs waived him on November 4, 2002, and Asad moved to the Atlanta Silverbacks of the USL for the 2003 season.
+The Revs placed Asad on waivers on November 4, 2002, and Asad moved to the Atlanta Silverbacks of the USL for the 2003 season.
 He is not recorded as playing after that.